Understanding your career stage

 Entering the screen industries.

-I left full-time education within the last two years.
+I might have left full-time education within the last two years.

 I'm still working that out, but I've definitely decided the screen industries are for me.